 The author uses flashbacks to thoroughly define all of the characters in this tragedy, exploring their lives before the war.
 Then, like a psychologist analyzing his patients, he makes them confront their fears and try to find a sense of purpose in the senseless chaos of war.
 The reconnaissance team's struggle to reach the top of the mountain becomes a metaphor for their inner struggle to find meaning in the madness around them.
 This is done in a non-judgmental way.
 War is seen as neither noble nor evil.
 It is depicted graphically and accurately.
 The reader must judge for himself, just as the viewer of a painting must judge for himself the artist's intentions.

 After The Naked and the Dead was published and became a hit, Norman Mailer was approached at a party by legendary writer Dorothy Parker (not actress Tallulah Bankhead, as some have claimed) who quipped, "So you're the young man who doesn't know how to spell fuck."
 Mailer's euphemism would become famous again years later.
-In 1964, poets Ed Sanders and Tuli Kupferberg founded the counterculture folk-rock band, The Fugs, who would attempt to encircle the Pentagon and perform an exorcism on it during the famous 1967 march of protest against the Vietnam War - which would be covered by Norman Mailer in his Pulitzer Prize winning non-fiction book, The Armies of the Night (1968).
+In 1964, poets Ed Sanders and Tuli Kupferberg founded the legendary counterculture folk-rock band The Fugs, who would famously attempt to encircle the Pentagon and perform an exorcism on it during a 1967 march of protest against the Vietnam War - which would be covered by Norman Mailer in his Pulitzer Prize winning non-fiction book, The Armies of the Night (1968).